Programs & Events

 November – ExtraGive Campaign

 Please consider the HSCV as a part of your benevolence.
-Visit extragive.org in November.
+More details to follow.

-Enjoy our Victorian Mansion dressed in holiday splendor for our annual Open House.
-Stay tuned for more details.
+Enjoy our Victorian Mansion dressed in holiday splendor for our annual open house.
+Free admission.
+Musical entertainment, print shop demonstrations and refreshments.